-Dan C. Armstrong, director of percussion studies at Penn State since 1982, teaches percussion and directs the Penn State Percussion and Mallet ensembles.
+Dan C. Armstrong, Director of Percussion Studies since 1982, teaches percussion and directs the Penn State Percussion and Mallet Ensembles.
 He previously served on the faculties of the University of North Texas and the University of Oklahoma.

-Professor Armstrong's orchestral career includes performances with the Dallas, San Antonio, and Oklahoma City symphony orchestras, as well as with the Aspen, Breckenridge, and Grand Teton music festivals and the Santa Fe Opera orchestra.
-He currently performs with professional orchestras in central Pennsylvania and in Tampa and Jacksonville, Florida.
-In the summers he performs with the Colorado Music Festival in Boulder.
+His orchestral career includes performances with the Dallas, San Antonio, and Oklahoma City symphony orchestras, as well as with the Aspen, Breckenridge, and Grand Teton music festivals and the Santa Fe Opera orchestra.
+He currently performs with the Academy Chamber Orchestra of Pittsburgh and orchestras in central Pennsylvania.
+In the summers, he performs with the Music at Penn's Woods Summer Orchestra Festival and the Colorado Music Festival in Boulder.

-An active member of the Percussive Arts Society (PAS), Professor Armstrong has served as a judge for national PAS competitions and as president of the Pennsylvania chapter.
-Well-known in the field of mallet ensemble, Professor Armstrong's arrangements have been performed and recorded by the PASIC '90 Marimba Orchestra, the 164-member Marimba Festival Orchestra at West Point, and numerous college and high-school percussion groups.
+An active member of the Percussive Arts Society (PAS), Armstrong has served as a judge for national PAS competitions and as president of the Pennsylvania chapter.
+Well-known in the field of mallet ensemble, Professor Armstrong's arrangements have been performed and recorded at the PAS International Conference, the 164-member Marimba Festival Orchestra at West Point, and numerous college and high-school percussion groups.

 Armstrong is a clinician for Sabian Ltd. and Innovative Percussion Inc. He holds degrees from the University of Michigan and the University of North Texas.

 Please scroll down to see and hear Prof. Armstrong perform.